 What if I am resident in more than one country?

 It’s possible to be a dual resident for tax purposes.
 If this is the case, you’ll need to make sure you understand both countries’ residency rules, when their tax years begin and end, and any double taxation agreements.

 You may have to fill in a tax return for your country of citizenship even if you’re not resident there.
 For example, UK expats may have to complete a UK tax return if they carry out work in the UK, or get rental income from UK properties.
 If you’re a US citizen, you’ll need to file taxes if your gross income is over the filing threshold set by the IRS.

 It may not be compulsory to complete a tax return if you’ve earned under a certain amount, your income is taxed at source or you have no income.
 However, you might choose to do so to see if you’re eligible for a tax return or to claim other tax reliefs.

 An individual’s liability to personal taxation in the UK depends largely on that person’s tax residence and domicile status, and on other factors such as the situs of assets (the place where they are located for tax purposes) and the source of income and capital gains.

 What about expat tax in the UK?

-If you’re a UK citizen who is resident abroad, you won’t have to pay UK tax on your foreign income.
+If you’re a UK citizen who is resident abroad, you won’t have to pay UK tax on your foreign income (however, please check with a tax specialist because there might be a question of capital gains).
 But if you’re resident in the UK, you’ll pay tax on all your income regardless of whether its source is in the UK or abroad.